Windos/BurntToast/Help/New-BTBinding.md

 ```

 ## DESCRIPTION
-The New-BTBinding funcation creates a new Generic Toast Binding, where you provide text, images, and other visual elements for your Toast notification.
+The New-BTBinding function creates a new Generic Toast Binding, where you provide text, images, and other visual elements for your Toast notification.

 ## EXAMPLES